 BregHouse.com began as a place for me to share the progress of the Breg House project, over a decade ago.
 Now it’s a place where I write about this amazing country that I now call home: see my Slovenia blog.

 Built of stone and wood, Breg House is a rennovated kašča (pronounced kash-cha) and is over 300 years old.
 A kašča is a traditional structure, typical to the Koroška region of Slovenia.
 They were often part of a farm and were used for curing meat and storing produce.

-The house was bought by two British brothers in 2007 who had grand plans to renovate it.
-Things didn’t quite go to plan (at least initially) but over the last decade, the project has evolved considerably.
+The house was bought by me and my brother in 2007.
+We had grand plans to renovate it but things didn’t quite go to plan (at least initially).
+However, over the last decade, the project has evolved considerably.

 The upper floor is the living space of the house.
 Here you’ll find a modern kitchen with electric hob, oven, fridge and microwave, and the very heart of the house, the lounge which is the oldest part of the building – the original chunky, hand-sawn wood cabin.